Pair Dutch Delft Blue and White Covered Jars Circa 1770

 $2,600.00

-The cobalt is handled with assurance, shifting from soft atmospheric washes to deeper saturated passages.
-The blue remains clear and lively, and its tonal variation gives dimension to the scenes while harmonizing with the warm, creamy tin-glazed ground.
-Subtle pooling at the brush edges adds energy without heaviness.
+The cobalt is well handled, shifting from soft washes to more saturated passages.
+The blue remains clear, and its variation gives dimension to the scenes against the warm, creamy ground.
+Subtle pooling at the brush edges adds energy.

 The softly faceted bodies strengthen the form and animate the painted surface as light moves across the planes.
-The octagonal covers are crowned with crisply modeled leopard finials, expressive and alert.
-The survival of both original covers with closely matched finials meaningfully strengthens the integrity of the pair.
+The octagonal covers are topped with crisply modeled leopard finials.
+Both covers are original and closely matched, which strengthens the integrity of the pair.

-At twelve and a half inches high and thirteen inches with their custom wood stands, the jars have a balanced and substantial presence.
-The strength of the cobalt and the clarity of the form give the pair a confident and settled presence.
+At 12.5 inches high and 13 inches with the custom wood stands, the jars have a balanced and substantial presence.
+The clarity of the painting and the strength of the form make this a strong and complete pair.

 Dimensions: 13 inches high with stand; jars 12.5 inches high by 6 inches wide by 4.5 inches deep